 An obvious way to make sure whether the above hazards exist or not is by conducting hazard identification and risk assessment.

 Chemical Plant Turnaround Safety Tips

-With such complex potential hazards and works, there is no way to conduct plant turnaround except by properly preparation, good control and fast countermeasure to solve safety problem arisen during turnaround.
+With such complex potential hazards and works, there is no way to conduct plant turnaround except by proper preparation, good control, and fast countermeasure to solve safety problems that arisen during the turnaround.

-Follow the following practical tips to have a successful turnaround:
+Follow the following practical safety tips to have a successful turnaround: